hcmlab/ssi/README.md

 <img align="right" width="260" src="http://hcm-lab.de/projects/ssi/wp-content/uploads/2017/02/ssi-logo.png">

-### Documentation

-Visit the [openssi.net](http://openssi.net/) website for all the things.

-### Tutorial

-For people who are new to SSI we recommend to have a look at the [standalone tutorial](https://github.com/hcmlab/ssi-tutorial) first.
+SSI is a real-time signal processing framework.
+People who are new to SSI may want to have a look at the [standalone tutorial](https://github.com/hcmlab/ssi-tutorial) first.
+For all other information please visit our [openssi.net](http://openssi.net/).